slo1958/sl-xj-WoodCutting/README.md

+## Uses libraries

-This tool uses lib-data.
+This tool uses lib-data to handle input and output datasets.
 The original version is available at https://github.com/slo1958/sl-xj-lib-data.git

+The tool uses lib-quickOpenSave.
+The original is available at https://github.com/slo1958/sl-xj-lib-QuickOpenSave.git

 ## Usage